vesense/apachecon-acasia/content/tracks/rust.md

 ---
 title: Rust
-trackchairs: "tison, YinXu"
+trackchairs: "tison, Yin Xu"
 ---

-The Rust ecosystem is rapidly approaching.
-Many ASF projects provide their Rust SDK.
-Also, quite a few new TLPs/podllings are primarily written in Rust, including Apache DataFusion,Apache OpenDAL, Apache HoraeDB (incubating), and so on.
+The Rust ecosystem is flourishing.
+Many ASF projects now offer Rust SDKs, and several new ASF projects are primarily written in Rust, such as Apache OpenDAL and Apache HoraeDB (Incubating), among others.

-This track aims to share the evolution of Rust projects and integrations within and around the ASF.
-Hopefully, we show how ASF projects provide good Rust practices, and a Rust project can grow it community healthily under the Apache way.
+The Rust Track aims to share the evolution of Rust projects and integrations within the ASF and broader open-source ecosystem.
+It will demonstrate how ASF projects provide excellent Rust implementations and illustrate how the incubator helps Rust projects develop healthy communities under the guidance of The Apache Way.